 - How much to buy?
 This depends on the amount needed when mixed wet.
 Approximately 1 pound of dry glaze makes 1 pint of wet glaze (see guidance documentation - some glazes require more water than others therefore not all will equal 1 pint when properly mixed.)
 5 pounds dry will fit in a gallon bucket when mixed with some room for dipping/pouring.
 10 pounds dry will fit in a 3 gallon bucket when mixed with some room for dipping/pouring.

 Amy's quantity recommendations: I start with 20 pounds dry to a 5 gallon bucket - depending on the glaze, this will either leave a lot or a little room in the bucket for dipping/pouring.
 Then, I keep 10 pound quantities of my regular-use glazes on-hand dry to replenish my 5 gallon dipping bucket as needed by mixing it in a separate bucket and sieving it into my studio-use bucket.

 Read all mixing and safety information prior to use.

 Link to Jiffy Mixer - The recommended tool for mixing 1lb Dry Brushing Mixes in Bottles.

-How to re-hydrate thickened or dried out wet-brushable samples provided by Amy Lee Pottery - cover with water and allow to sit overnight.
+How to re-hydrate thickened or dried out wet-brushable jars and samples: - cover with water in container and allow to sit overnight.
 Stir and add enough water so that they are a thin to medium thickness milkshake consistency.